Navneethreddy/BI-Projects/README.md

 campaign is to sign-up banks existing customers for long deposit products offered by the bank.
 Project Overview:
-1) Using data from campaign metrics and consumer demographics, the dashboards will show subscriber statistics.
+ a) Using data from campaign metrics and consumer demographics, the dashboards will show subscriber statistics.
-2) The conclusions drawn from the dashboard cannot be used to make campaign decisions at a high level, but rather to postulate for further investigation.
+ b) The conclusions drawn from the dashboard cannot be used to make campaign decisions at a high level, but rather to postulate for further investigation.